developerxnoxs/Recaptcha-Solver/replit.md

   - Returns JSON response with token, duration, and status
   - Created "API Server" workflow for easy testing
 - Added `--mode` option with two modes: `normal` (default) and `inject`
-  - Normal mode: Solves reCAPTCHA on the existing page without modification
+  - Normal mode: Solves hCaptcha on the existing page without modification
-  - Inject mode: Replaces page content with clean reCAPTCHA widget
+  - Inject mode: Replaces page content with clean hCaptcha widget
 - Added `--screenshot` option (default: false) for optional screenshot capture
   - When disabled (default): Screenshots taken for AI analysis are automatically deleted after processing
   - When enabled: All screenshots saved to `screenshots/` folder for debugging and documentation